mtech00/airflow-ml-etl-guide/README.md

 airflow dags list-import-errors
 ```
 Now let’s select our DAG, `"ML_data_pipeline1"`.
 On the left side, you'll see a matrix of tasks and runs, organized by date and color-coded.
-You might notice that some blocks appear longer than others—this is because the visual also represents the duration of each task.
+You might notice that some blocks appear longer than othersthis is because the visual also represents the duration of each task.

 On the right side, you'll find columns that provide general information about the DAG.